 Tonsillectomy & Adenotonsillectomy

-Key points to remember about tonsillectomy and adenotonsillectomy
+Key points to remember about tonsillectomies and adenotonsillectomies

 - your child may need one of these operations if they have snoring, obstructed breathing or, pauses between breathing at night

-- they may also need an operation if they have frequent and severe bouts of tonsillitis, or long-lasting tonsillitis
+- they may also need an operation if they have frequent, severe or long-lasting tonsillitis

-Tonsils and adenoids are usually larger in children but tend to shrink to adult proportions by the age of 8 to 12 years.
+Adenoids get bigger in young children and shrink to adult size by the age of 8 to 12 years.

 Although tonsils and adenoids are part of the infection-fighting (immune) system, they are not essential and their removal will not cause harm to the infection-fighting system.
 Other parts of the infection-fighting system in the upper throat continue to function.